With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in

-The Tule shrew is a small mammal that became extinct even before it was fully discovered.
-Very little is known about this animal as scientists never got the chance to describe it fully whilst it was still alive.
+The Tule shrew is a small mammal that became extinct before it was fully discovered.
+Very little is known about this animal as scientists never got the chance to describe it fully while it was still alive.
 The Tule shrew formally inhabited the salt marsh areas on the western coast of Baja California.

 Attempts to rediscover the tule shrew failed, and it was considered extinct.
 The tule shrew is a mammal that was confined to salt marsh areas.
 The real estate developments in El Socorro are thought to have primarily contributed to the extinction of the tule shrew.

 The Barbados raccoon has a dark gray coat with an ocher tint on its neck and shoulders.
 In 1996, it was classified as an extinct species by the IUCN.
 The final sighting of the Barbados raccoon occurred in 1964.

-The Barbados raccoon population declined as a result of habitat loss caused by increased tourism in its habitat.
+The Barbados raccoon population declined due to habitat loss caused by increased tourism in its habitat.

 The Barbados raccoon had a small range, and for this reason, the raccoon population was low.
 With an increase of people visiting the island for tourism, there was significant destruction to the island’s forests.
 Pollution caused by the new infrastructure also caused problems to the raccoon habitat.

 In 1930, the Newfoundland wolf had already met with the demise of its population.
-As with some of the other animals on this list, this was before scientists had even discovered or described it.
+As with some other animals on this list, this was before scientists had even discovered or described it.

 Zoologists officially described the Newfoundland wolf in 1937.
 This species of wolf inhabited Newfoundland Island off the eastern coast of Canada.

 The Newfoundland wolf had an almost white coat.
 This species preferred to feed mainly on caribous and would stalk them for days.

 The Newfoundland wolves roamed freely within their range until Europeans and other early settlers arrived.
 People started hunting them for sport or trophies.
-The Newfoundland wolf was also hunted because people believed them to be dangerous to humans.
+The Newfoundland wolf was also hunted because people believed it dangerous to humans.

 The Newfoundland wolves would attack livestock when food was scarce, leading the farmers to hunt them.